Lorstat Tablets is a brand of medicine containing the active ingredient atorvastatin.

-Lorstat is also used in people who have high blood pressure and coronary heart disease (CHD) or who are at risk of CHD (for example, if they have diabetes, a history of stroke, or small blood vessel disease).
-In these people, Lorstat is used to reduce the risk of having a heart attack or stroke.
+- to reduce the risk of having a heart attack or stroke in people who have high blood pressure and coronary heart disease (CHD) or who are at risk of CHD.
+Examples of risk factors for CHD include diabetes, a history of stroke, or small blood vessel disease.

 What is cholesterol

-Everyone has cholesterol and triglyceride in their blood.
-They are types of blood fat needed by the body for many things, such as building cell walls, making bile acids (which help to digest food) and some hormones.
-However, too much cholesterol and triglyceride can be a problem.
+Everyone has cholesterol and in their blood.
+It is a type of blood fat needed by the body for many things, such as building cell walls, making bile acids (which help to digest food) and some hormones.
+However, too much cholesterol can be a problem.

 Cholesterol is present in many foods and is also made in your body by the liver.
-If your body does not balance the amount of cholesterol it needs with the amount of cholesterol eaten, then your cholesterol becomes too high.
+If your body makes too much cholesterol or you have too much cholesterol in your diet, then your cholesterol becomes too high.

 High cholesterol is more likely to occur with certain diseases or if you have a family history of high cholesterol.

-There are different types of cholesterol, called LDL and HDL.
-LDL cholesterol is the 'bad' cholesterol that can block your blood vessels.
-HDL cholesterol is the 'good' cholesterol that is thought to remove the 'bad' cholesterol from the blood vessels.
+There are different types of cholesterol.
+LDL, or low-density lipoprotein, is the 'bad' cholesterol that can block your blood vessels.
+HDL, or high density lipoprotein cholesterol is the 'good' cholesterol that is thought to remove the 'bad' cholesterol from the blood vessels.

-When you have high levels of cholesterol it may 'stick' to the inside of your blood vessels instead of being carried to the parts of the body where it is needed.
+When you have high levels of cholesterol in your blood, it may 'stick' to the inside of your blood vessels instead of being carried to the parts of the body where it is needed.
 Over time, this can form hard areas (called plaques) on the walls of your blood vessels, making it more difficult for the blood to flow.
-This blocking of your blood vessels can lead to blood vessel disease, heart disease (such as heart attack and angina) and stroke.
+Sometimes, the plaque can detach from the vessel wall and float in the bloodstream; it can then reach a smaller vessel and completely block it.
+This blocking of your blood vessels can lead to several types of blood vessel disease, heart attack, angina and stroke.

-Lorstat belongs to a group of medicines known as HMG-CoA reductase inhibitors (also known as "statins").
-The medicine works by reducing the amount of cholesterol made by the liver.
-More specifically, Lorstat reduces the amount of LDL (bad cholesterol) and raises the amount of HDL (good cholesterol).
-Lorstat also helps to protect you from a heart attack or stroke.
+LORSTAT belongs to a group of medicines known as HMG-CoA reductase inhibitors.
+It works by reducing the amount of cholesterol made by the liver.
+LORSTAT 'bad' cholesterol and can raise the 'good' cholesterol.
+LORSTAT also helps to protect you from a heart attack or stroke.

-When you are taking Lorstat, you also need to follow a low fat diet and other measures, such as exercise and weight control.
-In most people there are no symptoms of high cholesterol or triglycerides.
-However, they can be measured by a simple blood test, which your doctor can do.
+When you are taking LORSTAT, you also need to follow a low fat diet and other measures, such as exercise and weight control.
+LORSTAT may be used alone, or in combination with other medicines, to treat your condition.

 When you must not take it

-Women of child-bearing age who are taking the medicine should use a proven method of birth control to avoid pregnancy.
-The medicine may affect your unborn developing baby if you take it during pregnancy.
+If you are a woman of child-bearing age and are taking this medicine, use a proven method of birth control to avoid pregnancy.
+It may affect your developing baby if you take it during pregnancy.